schlks/acuity/README.md

 your images are.
 Change `:ro` to `:rw` if you want to move/copy/delete files.
-Since you can create separate galleries for your folders, I recommend setting the Volume to the most root folder you can, or do something like this:
+Since you can create separate galleries for your folders, I recommend setting the volume to the most root folder you can, or do something like this:

 ```yaml